IBM/data-prep-kit/doc/data-processing.md

 ![Data Transformation Flow](data-flow.jpg)

-The ordering of the transforms can change depending on the requirements on the training.
-Below is one example with the following steps for language:
+Below is another example with the following steps for language:
-1. removes duplicate documents by remove rows from the input tables
+1. Removes duplicate documents by remove rows from the input tables
-2. adds a column annotation identifying the document's language
+2. Adds a column annotation identifying the document's language
-3. filters documents matchine an chosen language
+3. Filters documents matchine an chosen language
-4. scores each document with a quality score
+4. Scores each document with a quality score
 5. Filters documents for a minimum quality score (not shown below)
 N. Tokenizes each document, placing tokens in a new column.
 The result is a set of documents that are ready for LLM training.